LayerManager/layman/REST.md

 Parameters have same meaning as in case of [POST Layers](#post-layers).

 Body parameters:
-- *file*, file
+- *file*, file(s) or file name(s)
    - If provided, current layer vector data file will be deleted and replaced by this file.
-GeoServer layer, DB table, and thumbnail will be temporarily deleted and created again using the new file.
+GeoServer layer, DB table, and thumbnail will be deleted and created again using the new file.
+   - one of following options is expected:
+      - GeoJSON file
+      - ShapeFile files (at least three files: .shp, .shx, .dbf)
+      - file names, i.e. array of strings
+   - if file names are provided, files must be uploaded subsequently using [POST Layer Chunk](#post-layer-chunk)
 - *title*
 - *description*
 - *crs*, string `EPSG:3857` or `EPSG:4326`